westy92/holiday-event-api-python/README.md

 Industry-leading Holiday and Event API for Python.
 Over 5,000 holidays and thousands of descriptions.
 Trusted by the World’s leading companies.
 Built by developers for developers since 2011.

 ## Supported Python Versions
 Latest version of the the Holiday and Event API supports all actively-maintained Python [releases](https://devguide.python.org/versions/) and might work with older versions.
-It also supports PyPy versions `3.7`, `3.8`, and `3.9`.
+It also supports PyPy.

 ## Authentication